TeamAudio/reaspeech/docs/development.md

 The ReaSpeech web service is written in Python using the FastAPI framework.
 If you make changes to the web service code, you will need to restart the web service for the changes to take effect.
-You can do this by stopping the Docker container and running `docker-compose up` again.
+You can do this by stopping the Docker container and running `docker compose up` again.
 You can also restart the container by clicking the "Restart" button in the Docker Desktop interface.

 ## Environment Variables